Plutonomicon/cardano-transaction-lib/doc/plutip-testing.md

 ## Limitations
 * See the `epochSize` configuration option problem [here](#current-limitations).
 * Currently there's no way to share wallets between separate tests (which is useful for complex protocols).
 You can adapt [this PR](https://github.com/IndigoProtocol/cardano-transaction-lib/pull/1) (needs to be updated for the newer versions of CTL, likely won't need too many changes) if you need it now (and even better -- make a PR to CTL).
-* If you've used a [`plutus-simple-model`](https://github.com/mlabs-haskell/plutus-simple-model) library then you might know that it allows time travel in tests, which can be very useful for testing vesting schedules, etc. Testing with Plutip doesn't allow this, as it's running a real network, so you'd have to really wait, say 1 year, in order to test interaction with onchain code which checks that much time has passed.
+* If you've used the [`plutus-simple-model`](https://github.com/mlabs-haskell/plutus-simple-model) library then you might know that it allows to time travel in tests, which can be very useful for testing vesting schedules, etc. Testing with Plutip doesn't allow this, as it's running a real network.
 A way around this problem can be to parametrize onchain logic by a time multiplier (and use a small one for tests).

 ## See also